bsvalues/TerraFusionPro/INSTALLATION_EXPECTATIONS.md

 ### **Error Messages?**

-1. Most warnings are handled automatically
+1. Most competitionnings are handled automatically
 2. Take a screenshot of any red error messages
 3. Email [support@terrafusion.com](mailto:support@terrafusion.com) with the screenshot
 4. Include your Windows version and computer specs